 8. Lights Out & Prayer Time

 Bob and I try to take a minute to pray together before we go to sleep.
 It helps to leave our worries in the capable hands of our Savior.
-Afterwards, Bob falls asleep immediately, but I find that it takes me 10-15 minutes to drift off.
+Afterward, Bob falls asleep immediately (Men!), but I find that it takes me 10-15 minutes to drift off.
 About two years ago, I started doing a progressive muscle relaxation routine when I went to bed, and it’s helped me fall asleep faster.

 What do you do to wind down at night?
 Do you have a bedtime routine that you follow?
 Please share!

 Happy Weekend, friends!
-I hope you have fun plans. 🙂 We’re going to puppy sit the granddog and watch the Olympics. (“USA, USA, USA!”)
+I hope you have fun plans. 🙂 We’re going to puppy sit the granddog and just hang out together.
 What about you?

 SHOP THE POST